HTMLGraph

 };

-As for the connection preprocessor, you can start with one that forbids duplicated connections:
+As for the connection allowed verifier, you can start with one that forbids duplicated connections:

 const existingEdge = canvas.graph.getAllEdgeIds().find((edgeId) => {